-The consolidated financial statements incorporate the results of the Company and its Subsidiaries.
-The Company owns 100% of all the shares in the Subsidiaries, and has the power to govern the financial and operating policies of the Subsidiaries so as to obtain benefits from their activities.
+The consolidated financial statements incorporate the results of the Company and its Subsidiary.
+The Company owns 100% of all the shares in the Subsidiary and has the power to govern the financial and operating policies of the Subsidiary so as to obtain benefits from its activities.
 Intra-group balances and transactions, and any unrealised income and expenses arising from intra-group transactions, are eliminated in preparing the consolidated financial statements.